VincentFrangi/VincentFrangi.github.io/_posts/2018-10-10-pi-retro-gaming.md

 ## Distributions

-There is tree major solution to turn your Raspberry Pi into a multi-sonsol retro-gaming station:
+There is tree major solution to turn your Raspberry Pi into a multi-consol retro-gaming station:

 * [RecalBox](https://www.recalbox.com/)
   * Easy to set up